TheDarKnight46/LabSeq/README.md

 ```
 > [!IMPORTANT]
 > This is the only step required to execute this application.

+Inserting a number in the number box of the GUI and pressing `Calculate` will make a call to the service and the result will appear.

+Example: 10000 in the number box and then hit `Calculate`.

 ## Backend - Creating the Quarkus application